Skafish: First album

 In 1980, Rolling Stone magazine published a review of a concert where more column space was devoted to the opening act Skafish than to the headliner, The Stranglers.

 While on this tour, the band filmed their segment for the Copeland/Lorimar production of Urgh!
 A Music War.
 The segment, shot at a Roman theater in Frejus France, featured the controversial song "Sign of the Cross".
 The band lineup for the movie was the same as the album, with the exception of Chicago bassist Lee Gatlin taking the place of Mazalan.

 After Europe, the band did a few short U.S. tours, headlining and opening for acts such as Iggy Pop, The Stranglers and others.
 In 1983, they recorded a second IRS album, Conversation, at Pumpkin studios owned and operated by Gary Loizzo (two-time Grammy-nominated singer for The American Breed and producer for Chicago, Styx, Survivor and REO Speedwagon.
 Personnel were Skafish vocals and keys, Ken Bronowski guitar, Barbie Goodrich vocals, Javier Cruz keys, Lee Gatlin on bass and Larry Mysliwiec (who was currently touring drummer for Iggy Pop) on drums.
 Conversation, co-produced by Copeland, Skafish and Loizzo, broke from the post punk style of Skafish toward a beat-based dance style, and was not well accepted, commercially.

 Following Conversation, the band did a few West Coast tours, and called it quits in 1985.
 Jim Skafish continued to perform as Skafish for a few years with a string of pickup musicians, eventually going solo.

 Later activities

 Jim Skafish still records and performs in the Midwest.
 He has recently produced a jazz style Christmas album (Tidings Of Comfort And Joy, 2006), and he promotes and distributes Skafish products, such as What's This?
 1976-1979 (2007), to a small but loyal cult fan base.
 Mysliwiec is currently a Midwest policeman, Bronowski still performs, records and is currently a professor of AV production and art at Purdue University.
 Barbie Goodrich died on 10 June 1995 after a long battle with cancer.
-Javier Cruz currently works in the IT department of Jane Addams Elementary School in Chicago, and from time to time performs with the South Chicago cover band Life (of which Jim Skafish was a member for a time during the early 1980s).
-Additionally, Javier Cruz records from time to time.
+Up until his passing on April 18, 2020, Javier Cruz worked in the IT department of Jane Addams Elementary School in Chicago, and from time to time performed with the South Chicago cover band Life (of which Jim Skafish was a member for a time during the early 1980s).